Call-for-Code/Spot-Challenge-Samsung-Heroes/README.md

 ### IBM Cloud

-One of the requirements to win the contest is to use an IBM Cloud Service such as ....
+One of the requirements to win the contest is to use an IBM Cloud Service.

 - [Sign up for a free IBM Cloud account](https://cloud.ibm.com/registration?utm_medium=Email&utm_source=Transactional&utm_content=DEVWW&utm_term=10008917&utm_id=cfc2021community)
 - [Join the Call for Code Samsung Spot Challenge](https://developer.ibm.com/dwwi/jsp/register.jsp?eventid=cfc2021spotsamsung)